ngaic/cheat-sheets/networking/dns.md

 DNS operates using a client-server architecture.
 When a user types a domain name into their web browser, the browser sends a DNS query to a DNS resolver, which is typically provided by the user’s Internet Service Provider (ISP).
 The resolver then sends a series of recursive queries to other DNS servers, working its way up the DNS hierarchy until it receives a response containing the IP address associated with the requested domain name.

 DNS is organized into a hierarchical structure of domains, with the root domain at the top of the hierarchy.
 Each domain is divided into subdomains, with each level of the hierarchy separated by a dot (e.g., example.com is a subdomain of the com top-level domain).
 Each domain is managed by a domain name registrar, which is responsible for assigning domain names and IP addresses to organizations and individuals.
-DNS also supports advanced features such as [[DNSSEC]] (DNS Security Extensions), which provides authentication and integrity checking for DNS queries and responses.
+DNS also supports advanced features such as [[dnssec]] (DNS Security Extensions), which provides authentication and integrity checking for DNS queries and responses.

 ## DNS Record Types